Dominican Republic Santiago

 |Program Focus:||General Culture or Language Intensive|

 Completion of Spanish 202.
-A cumulative GPA of 2.75 and a 3.0 GPA in language study are required.
+A cumulative GPA of 3.0 and a 3.0 GPA in Spanish course study are required.

 In cooperation with the Council on International Education Exchange (CIEE), Lewis & Clark offers this study program at the Pontificia Universidad Madre y Maestra, Santiago Campus, which focuses on the history, culture, and current socioeconomic and political issues in the Dominican Republic.
 The program includes an optional practicum in which students gain exposure to development issues and social service programs.
 Excursions are included to regional areas of interest, including a nature reserve and a colonial sugar mill.
 Students live with host families.